 Shadowing would be the best way

 I would say shadowing is the best way to improve your Japanese because you would be able to catch the natural intonation.
-The other way doesn’t exist besides that the way in my opinion.
+The other way doesn’t exist besides that in my opinion.

-For example, scripts in animes, dramas and movies would be good.
+For example, scripts in animes, dramas and movies would be good for shadowing.

 You can try to shadowing with them, your Japanese would improve very well.
 Trust me.

 Why?
 There are less speakers who can do it, you know.
 Just a simple reason.

 Our language, Japanese, rather has a rough grammar to begin with.
 That’s the reason why we’re able to understand grammatical broken Japanese easily but it’s more difficult to understand Japanese with an uncommon intonation compared to that.

 You don’t have to pay attention to the grammar, you should pay attention to the length of the syllables and the intonation.